This is an ongoing project to collect rules for interesting games that can be

 The Thinker thinks of a person and says the first letter of their surname.
 Others take turns to ask a yes/no question where the asker has a person in mind for "yes" (who fits all confirmed information about the mystery person); the Thinker either says "No, I am not [name]", naming someone who fits but is not the mystery person, or concedes.
 If conceding, the asker reveals who they had in mind and may ask direct yes/no questions to the Thinker until they answer "no" to one.
-If the Thinker answers yes to "Are you [name]?", the guesser wins.
+A guesser wins if they mention the Thinker's chosen person on their turn.

 The Server thinks of an object.
 Another player makes a guess as to what this object might be, and this automatically becomes the best guess so far.
 Other players then make guesses.
 For each guess: if it is closer than the current best guess, the Server announces that this is the new best guess; otherwise, the Server declines it but names something that the guess has in common with the object. (eg. "A wasp?"
 "No, a calculator is still the best guess, but like a wasp, my object has a sharp point.")
 A correct guess wins.